guidotiana/MonteGrappa/README.md

       $ make version=MPI

-If you have a pre-builded copy of MonteGrappa on your machine, the command
+If you have a pre-compiled copy of MonteGrappa on your machine, the command

       $ montegrappa